SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Already having the trend is a good start.
 My seniors lacking adjes, and avoiding adjing themselves pushed the narrative that adjing was undesirable for me.
 Currently there is a trend of debsoc seniors voluntarily judging, which is nice and makes it look desirable.
 - The target audience of people who will like adjing more than speaking, needs to be aware of the full benefits of adjing.
 What are the reasons these people get into adjing in the first place?
 - +
 - I don't know how exactly to encourage adjing (because if you start outright telling everyone 'adjing is nice, do try it out', it looks like you're a scamster.
 Anything that is actually good doesn't need explicit endorsement.)
+I have a few ideas on how you can increase a fresher's enjoyment of judging mocks.
+(Srijan link to something later)
 - But what is definitely important, is avoiding discouraging adjing.
 Members of the debsoc have often made statements which ruin the narrative of adjing (me included), and we need to be careful.